mobify/mobify-code-style/css/sass-best-practices/readme.md

 ### Pitfalls

-The main problem with `@extend` is that it is easy to bloat your code by using it.
-When first starting to use it, the code can be very innocent in appearance, such as:
+The main problem with `@extend` is that it has a tendency to bloat your code.
+When first starting to use it, the code can be very innocent in appearance:

 ```scss
 // SCSS code